Social Media Trend Analysis: How to Evaluate and Act on Trends

 • Profile visits from trend content

-These brand metrics tell you whether the trend helped you access new audiences or just activated your existing community differently.
+These metrics tell you whether the trend helped you access new audiences, or just activated your existing community a little differently.

 Shares are the ultimate signal that content resonates.
 Watch for: